-Iyengar Yoga, The Iyengar System, is the world’s most practised form of yoga.
-You may be surprised to hear that, as we tend not to be great at self-promotion, unlike some of the modern Yoga franchises.
+Iyengar Yoga, The Iyengar System, is the world’s most practised form of Yoga.
+You may be surprised to hear that, as we tend not to be great at self-promotion, unlike some modern Yoga franchises.
 Iyengar Yoga teachers are trained over many years, not like the current ‘200-hour’ schools that have sprung up.

-In class we begin with a moment to centre ourselves, then warm up and perform various poses (listed below).
-There’s also an awareness of breathing, the breath work is considered more advanced than asana.
-Towards the end of the class we watch the breath in Pranayama (guiding the breath).
+We begin with a moment to centre ourselves in class, then warm-up and perform various poses (listed below).
+There’s also an awareness of breathing.
+The breathwork is considered more advanced than asana.
+Towards the end of the class, we watch the breath in Pranayama (guiding the breath).
 We finish with relaxation.

 The Iyengar Yoga Postures